 - Lake Louise Ski Resort: senior discounts on single-day, half-day, and after-2PM tickets for the winter season

 There are numerous benefits of keeping pets for seniors.
-And in some places, you can spend less on taking care of your pet if you are over 65.
+For instance, increase opportunities to exercise, get outside, and socialize.
+Therefore, you can spend less on taking care of your pet in some places if you are over 65.

 - Dog Walking & Pet Sitting London: an 8% discount on all services

-Apart from smart home technologies that help seniors, there are also technologies you can get senior discounts for and use.
-Here are some of them:
+Apart from smart home technologies that help seniors, there are also technologies you can get senior discounts on—for instance, magazines and journals.

 - Zoomer Wireless: Lifetime Rewards,10% off monthly plans, a free annual subscription to CARP and Zoomer Magazine, and a contribution to your local CARP chapter.
-(Only for senior citizens with a Zoomer Wireless phone plan)
+(However, this is only for senior citizens with a Zoomer Wireless phone plan)

-- Journal: $5 discount for seniors purchasing The Journal, $35 off the price of upgrading to The Journal 8 if they have already purchased The Journal 7.
+- Journal: $5 discount for seniors purchasing The Journal, $35 off the price of upgrading to The Journal 8.
+However, they must have already purchased The Journal 7.

-It was a summary of the discounts in Canada for seniors.
+We tried to provide a summary of the discounts in Canada for seniors.
 Using these discounts can be very beneficial since it helps you save money.
-You can also ask any particular place you are interested in its service if they offer senior discounts and whether you are eligible or not.
-Our suggestion is to relax, enjoy your seniority and years of special discounts.
-Maybe you can use the extra money for a nice trip or an exciting hobby.
+For instance, you can also ask any particular place you are interested in its service if they offer senior discounts and whether you are eligible or not.
+In conclusion, We suggest you enjoy your years of discounts as much as possible.
+You can also use the extra money for a lovely trip or an exciting hobby.